 Once you have accumulated six points, you will receive written notice from PennDOT that you must take a test that covers safe driving practices, departmental sanctions, and related safety issues.
 The agency gives you 30 days in which to pass this exam, or you will face license suspension.
 Once you pass the test, two points will be removed from your driving record.

 For the second accumulation of six points, you will face a 15-day license suspension and will be required to attend a hearing.
 Your driving record will be reviewed, and you may have your license suspended or be forced to take a new on-road driver examination.
 If you fail to attend the hearing, your license will be suspended.

 If you have accumulated 11 points or more, your license will be suspended.
 The period of suspension will vary based upon whether you have had a suspended license in the past.
-Repeat suspensions can lead up to a year of license suspension.
+In some cases, repeat suspensions can lead up to a year of license suspension.

 Rather than accepting a guilty verdict in a moving violation, call us to help you through the process–and we can help you to appeal a conviction.
 If you want to retain your legal right to drive, you may need to appeal, and you need a lawyer that has the ability to work within the system and get results.
 The Velter Yurovsky Zoftis Sokolson, LLC law offices have represented clients from Pa and New Jersey in traffic court.
 Let us help obtain the best possible outcome for you.

 © 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.